Ved-ava: Description

-Ved-ava is a water deity, common to several Finno-Ugric peoples traditionally dependent on fishing.
-She is also sometimes associated with fertility.
 She is generally depicted as a water creature resembling a mermaid, with long hair, large breasts, and the lower body of a fish complete with tail, and is sometimes said to play or sing, seducing humans with her music.
+Ved-ava also sometimes appears as a young girl or as a grown woman with hanging breasts.
 Fishermen sacrificed to her the first of their catch and observed numerous taboos related to her while fishing.
-Seeing Ved-ava boded ill, most often drowning.
-She has been regarded as the spirit of a drowned person or simply as a personification of the water itself.
+She was originally mainly a fertility goddess, with her form as a mermaid and association with drowning coming later.